giellalt/lang-mns/src-fst-morphology-affixes-verbs.lexc.md

 the forms below here need studying.
 They are probably not what I labled them as20230521

-the forms below here need studying.
-They are probably not what I labled them as20230521

 Active Indicative Presence

 Active Indicative Preterite